-Covent Garden is so stuffed with restaurants that decision fatigue can threaten the quality of your dinner.
-If only the best Covent Garden restaurants are good enough, then our list of the cream of the culinary crop will steer you to the right tables.
-From pre-theatre favourites and cheap eats to restaurants for a special occasion.
+Covent Garden is so rammed with restaurants that decision fatigue can easily threaten the quality of your dinner.
+But rest easy: we’ve compiled a list of the best eateries in the area, from cutting-edge spots and classy counter joints to party-ready and casual hangouts, with pre-theatre favourites and cheap eats in among them.
 Think of it as your Theatreland bucket list.

 Restaurants in Covent Garden

 As an outpost of uber-chef Joël Robuchon’s Michelin-starred global empire, L’Atelier delights in doing things differently – in a good way.
 Perch on a red leather stool and revel in acutely calibrated mini marvels such as cod wrapped in marbled kombu on daikon purée – just remember to bring a fat wallet, a wine-loving friend and an open mind.
 Pricey?
 Yes.
 Hoity-toity?
 No.

 The hype surrounding its launch has long subsided, but this polished tribute to the ultimate French brasserie is still charged with dynamite je ne sais quoi from leisurely breakfast through to late-night nibbles.
 It’s got good pedigree, see: owner Keith McNally made the NYC original the place to be, and backed up the London buzz with a menu of treat-yourself French fancies, from escargots sizzling in garlicky butter, to Dover sole meunière and towering rhubarb soufflé.